Goodhertz | Wow Control | Wow, flutter, tape

-or make 4 interest-free payments of $44.75 AUD fortnightly with More info
+or 4x fortnight payments of $49.75 AUD with More info

 Meet Wow Control: a new audio plugin entirely focused on the weird & wild ~modulations~ of analog tape and other less-than-perfect analog playback devices.
 In developing Wow Control, we set out to accurately capture the essence of three tape machines spanning three decades: every noise, every wobble, & every harmonic.
 The plugin that has resulted is the most comprehensive analog tape model we’ve ever heard.